 My Voice, My Power: A First in Rwanda

-My Voice, My Power is our brand new project model: an innovative five-month program that focuses on teaching young girls (and boys) about gender, sexual and gender-based violence, SRHR (Sexual Reproductive and Health Rights), teen pregnancy prevention and community leadership… with a twist: we’re bringing a cutting edge new training model to Rwanda!
+My Voice, My Power is our flagship holistic project model: an innovative five-month program that focuses on teaching young girls and boys about gender, positive masculinity, sexual and gender-based violence, SRHR (Sexual Reproductive and Health Rights), teen pregnancy prevention and community leadership… with a twist: we’re bringing a cutting edge new training model to Rwanda!

 Girl Empowerment Self Defence (GESD)